Exact MCMC for Intractable Proposals: Introduction

-Inspired by the representation in Algorithm~\ref{alg:alt_AR_MCMC}, \cite{herbei2014estimating,goncalves2017barkers,vats2021efficient} use Bernoulli factories to obtain a draw from Bern$(\alpha(x,y))$, when evaluating $\alpha(x,y)$ is not possible.
+In most MCMC applications, a typical way in which Step~3 of Algorithm~\ref{alg:AR_MCMC} is implemented is by drawing an independent $U \sim U(0,1)$ and setting $X_{k+1} = y$ if $U \leq \alpha(x,y)$ and $X_{k+1} = x$, otherwise.
+However, when $\pi$ is doubly intractable, in the sense that $\tilde{\pi}(x)$ itself cannot be evaluated, Algorithm~\ref{alg:AR_MCMC} is no longer employable.
+An alternate interpretation of Algorithm~\ref{alg:AR_MCMC} is presented in Algorithm~\ref{alg:alt_AR_MCMC}, where a Bern$(\alpha(x,y))$ event determines acceptance or rejection of the proposed $y$.
+Statistically, Algorithms~\ref{alg:AR_MCMC} and \ref{alg:alt_AR_MCMC} are equivalent.
+Inspired by this representation in Algorithm~\ref{alg:alt_AR_MCMC}, \cite{herbei2014estimating,goncalves2017barkers,vats2021efficient} use Bernoulli factories to obtain a draw from Bern$(\alpha(x,y))$, when evaluating $\alpha(x,y)$ is not possible.
 For a function $l$ taking values in $[0,1]$, a Bernoulli factory is a mechanism of generating Bern$(l(\lambda))$ using Bern$(\lambda)$ draws, without evaluating $l$.
 Here $\alpha(x,y)$ represents $l(\cdot)$ and we will explain what $\lambda$ represents later.
 See \cite{keane1994bernoulli} for more information on Bernoulli factories outside the context of MCMC.
 Bernoulli factory MCMC algorithms have so far been used in situations when $\alpha(x,y)$ cannot be evaluated due to the double intractability of $\pi$.
-In this work, we highlight the use of Bernoulli factory MCMC algorithms for situations when $q$ is intractable.
+We highlight the use of Bernoulli factory MCMC algorithms for situations when $q$ is intractable.

-A Bernoulli factory is not possible for all functions $l$, and in fact it has been shown that there cannot exist a Bernoulli factory to generate events of probability $\alpha_{\text{MH}}(x,y)$ \citep{latuszynski2011simulating}.
-However, the Metropolis-Hastings acceptance function is only one choice of an acceptance function.
+A Bernoulli factory is not possible for all functions $l$, and in fact it has been shown that there cannot exist a Bernoulli factory to generate events of probability $\alpha_{\text{MH}}(x,y)$\citep{latuszynski2011simulating}.
+Nonetheless, the Metropolis-Hastings acceptance function is only one choice of an acceptance function.
 There are many other acceptance functions that can yield a $\pi$-stationary Markov chain.
-In fact, a valid acceptance function is one that satisfies
+For instance, the Barker's acceptance function \citep{barker1965monte} below is a common alternative to the Metropolis-Hastings acceptance function: